-1. This is a civil action seeking declaratory relief arising from Plaintiff's contract of insurance with Defendants.
+1. This is a civil action seeking declaratory relief arising from Plaintiff's contract of insurance with the Defendant.

-- 2. In light of the Coronavirus global pandemic and state and local orders mandating that all non-essential in-store businesses must shut down, Plaintiff shut its doors for customers on March 16, 2020. - 3.
-Plaintiff's insurance policy provides coverage for all non-excluded business losses, and thus provides coverage here. - 4.
-As a result, Plaintiff is entitled to declaratory relief that its business is covered for all business losses that have been incurred in an amount greater than \$150,000.00.
+2. In light of the Coronavirus global pandemic and state and local orders mandating that all non-essential in-store businesses must shut down, and the suffering of physical harm and impact and damages, within Plaintiff's business premises and/or within the immediate area surrounding and outside its business premises, Plaintiff shut its doors for customers on April 3, 2020.

+3. Plaintiff's insurance policy provides coverage for all non-excluded business losses and thus provides coverage here.

+4. As a result, Plaintiff is entitled to declaratory relief that its business is covered for all business losses that have been suffered and sustained, which losses are in an amount greater than \$150,000.00.